 Perindopril isn't suitable for everyone.

 To make sure perindopril is safe for you, tell your doctor if you:

-- have an allergy to perindopril or another blood-pressure lowering medicine
+- have had an allergic reaction to perindopril or any other medicine in the past

 - are trying to get pregnant, are already pregnant or you are breastfeeding